 Skip to main content

-Information to the interested party on data protection
+Information for the interested party on data protection

 5.76.
-AEAT Personnel and Provision of positions
+AEAT staff and provision of positions

 Description of the activity